 Here, you will find an overview of the key terms to look out for when reviewing a commercial lease.

 Key Terms to Look for in a Commercial Lease Agreement

 Commercial leases are governed by Iowa’s Uniform Residential Landlord and Tenant Law.
 Notably, state law largely defers to the plain meaning of the rental agreement.
 With limited exceptions, the agreed-upon terms contained in the agreement are enforceable under Iowa law.
-Here are five key terms to look out for in a commercial lease:
+Here are four key terms to look out for in a commercial lease:

-- Dispute Resolution Provisions: Finally, it is always important to consider dispute resolution provisions.
+Finally, it is always important to consider dispute resolution provisions.
 Ideally, your business will never be involved in a dispute with your commercial landlord.
 However, that cannot be guaranteed.
 If a disagreement does arise, the lease agreement may govern the dispute.
 As an example, some commercial lease agreements call for mandatory arbitration.

 If You Need Legal Advice on Landlord-Tenant Law